 - Include an up-to-date copy of your resumé or curriculum vitae.

-- If you are a resident of BC, include a photocopy of your BC Care Card or BC Services Card (What is this?).
+- If you are a resident of BC, include a photocopy of your BC Services Card (What is this?).

-- If you are a resident of Yukon, Northwest Territories, or Nunavut, include a photocopy of the equivalent of a BC Care Card or BC Services Card.
-(What if I am not a resident of BC or any of these territories?)
+- If you are a resident of Yukon, Northwest Territories, or Nunavut, include a photocopy of the equivalent of a BC Services Card.

 Please upload all these documents with your online application.